Sunday School for Children

 Teachers are recruited each year during a “Ministry Recruitment” phone-a-thon.
 Training methods and curriculum are provided.
 Teaching Sunday school provides an opportunity to help children, youth, and adults form caring communities who learn about Christ, Christianity and the Church.

 All curriculum is Biblically based.
-Children use the United Methodist Grow, Proclaim, Serve series, while youth use United Methodist and Group Ministry curriculum.
+Children use the "Deep Blue Kids" United Methodist Curriculum

 Children and youth are encouraged to dress comfortably.
 Separate classes are offered for each age level.
 We share Bible study and faith development through classes for children and youth.